Melissa Cardinal Classic

 Email Chain: noahcorb101@gmail.com

 Former CX debater.
 I'll listen to (almost) anything (which includes well-run and warranted arguments as to why I shouldn't listen to something).
 I have a philosophy degree, so I'm quite into theory (which includes T) when it's developed and run well, and I *love* a good K-prior debate.
 Please make sure you don't shadow extend- I value warrants more than taglines.
-It has been a few years since I've been active in the circuit, so it would probably behoove you to focus on depth over breadth in your spreading and/or neg strats.
+This is my second year back in the circuit after a multi-year absence, so it would probably behoove you to focus on depth over breadth in your spreading and/or neg strats.

 Otherwise, good luck, and if you have additional questions feel free to ask!